About The DPS

-The Deltic Preservation Society Ltd is the largest diesel locomotive preservation society in the United Kingdom, and owns three of the six surviving Deltics.
+The Deltic Preservation Society Ltd is the largest diesel locomotive preservation society in the United Kingdom and owns three of the six surviving Deltics.
 A total of 22 Deltics were built for British Rail in 1961/62, for use on the East Coast Main Line out of Kings Cross.
-By the late 1970s, they were being replaced by new Inter-City 125 trains, and were gradually phased out, the last examples being taken out of service at the beginning of 1982.
+By the late 1970s, they were being replaced by new Inter-City 125 trains and were gradually phased out, the last examples being taken out of service at the beginning of 1982.

-In 1977, many people realised that the future introduction of High Speed Trains on the East Coast Main Line meant the days of the Deltics were numbered.
-A small group of enthusiasts decided on a long-term aim to preserve a working Deltic locomotive, and formed the Deltic Preservation Society in order to raise funds to do this.
+In 1977, many people realised that the future introduction of High-Speed Trains on the East Coast Main Line meant the days of the Deltics were numbered.
+A small group of enthusiasts decided on a long-term aim to preserve a working Deltic locomotive and formed the Deltic Preservation Society in order to raise funds to do this.

 They were so successful that, following withdrawal from British Rail in 1982, membership had reached more than 1500, and the society was able to purchase not one but two locomotives, Alycidon (55009) and Royal Highland Fusilier (55019).
 Following completion of the sale, the two locos were moved from Doncaster Works, where they had been stored, to the North Yorkshire Moors Railway in August 1982 and put into service immediately.
 A third example, Tulyar (55015), based at the Midland Railway Centre, was added in 1986 when it was purchased from Peter Sansom.

-Since then, our locomotives have made appearances over the country, and have hauled trains on a wide variety of private lines including the the East Lancashire, Great Central, Keighley & Worth Valley, Llangollen, Mid-Hants, Nene Valley, Severn Valley, and West Somerset Railways.
+Since then, our locomotives have made appearances over the country, and have hauled trains on a wide variety of private lines including the East Lancashire, Great Central, Keighley & Worth Valley, Llangollen, Mid-Hants, Nene Valley, Severn Valley, and West Somerset Railways.

-As mentioned above, the third, 55015 Tulyar, is currently part way through a major overhaul, and it is the society’s intention to certify this loco for main line running also, once repairs are complete.
+As mentioned above, the third, 55015 Tulyar, is currently part way through a major overhaul, and it is the society’s intention to certify this loco for mainline running also, once repairs are complete.
 In addition, with the long term preservation of the loco’s in mind, the society constructed a depot and maintenance facility at Barrow Hill in 2003 – providing undercover accommodation.

-July 2003 saw the DPS granted Charitable Status by the Charity Commission, recognising the society’s commitment to educate the public about the achievements of the Deltic Locomotive in British Railway history.
+July 2003 saw the DPS granted Charitable Status by the Charity Commission, recognising the society’s commitment to educating the public about the achievements of the Deltic Locomotive in British Railway history.
 The charitable objectives of the society are:

-1. To advance the education of the public through the preservation, operation and exhibition of locomotives of historical and scientific importance especially the Deltic diesel locomotive
+1. To advance the education of the public through the preservation, operation and exhibition of locomotives of historical and scientific importance especially the Deltic diesel locomotive.

-2. To provide working exhibits of locomotives and related rolling stock for study by and for the education of the public by maintaining them in main line working order
+2. To provide working exhibits of locomotives and related rolling stock for study by and for the education of the public by maintaining them in mainline working order.

 3. To promote interest in the preservation of diesel locomotives and associated equipment that is of historic and scientific value